Last updated on January 28th, 2020 at 03:28 pm

 We should rise above the negative talk we hear people say about who we are.
 We are more than what we think, or what others may negatively say.
 Quit believing in the bad, the awful, and the cynical.
 The “negative people” do not deserve your precious time.

 You can rise above negativity by focusing on your inspired dreams.
 Ignore what is not true and pursue to live your own truth.

 2. Rise Above Self-doubt

 Self-doubt is really the lack of self-confidence.
 The minute you think you are not worthy of the best in life — BOOM– there’s self-doubt waiting to have a little chat with you.
-The voices of self doubt are dangerous.
+The voices of self-doubt are dangerous.
 They can harm you emotionally and can be detrimental to your happiness.

-3. Rise Above Negative Influences
+3. Rise Above Pessimistic Influences

-4. Rise Above Enemies
+4. Rise Above Betrayal